 The ratio of male to female faculty at Baptist University of the Americas is above average.

 This school is heavily dominated by students from one state.
 Is it right for you?

 We've derived the geographic diversity of each school by factoring in where matriculated undergraduates lived before they attended college.

-Over 90% of the students attending Baptist University of the Americas come from within Texas.
-This places Baptist University of the Americas' level of geographic diversity far below the national average and gives it a national geographic diversity ranking of #2,298.
+A vast majority of undergraduates attending Baptist University of the Americas come from within Texas.
+This places Baptist University of the Americas' level of geographic diversity far below the national average and gives it a national geographic diversity ranking of #2,973.